IBM – How a 100-Year-Old Company Can Still Reinvent Itself Through Growth Hacking

 New adopters are constantly being brought into the growth fold, attracted by the undeniable successes growth hacking has managed to deliver through the years.
 The plan is to get better about governing the use of the growth stack so that any hacker, marketer, etc. can run an analysis or propose an idea with ease, confidence, and consistency.

 Especially when you consider the company as large and as established as IBM, the potential for growth is essentially endless.
 Although growth hacking is a startup approach used to test and validate the new product in the market, IBM has managed to make it its own.

 The next step in the evolution of growth at IBM is making in-product experimentation as essential, efficient, and strategic as possible.
-Furthermore, IBM expects the rapid scale they’ve seen over the course of the year (with adoption increasing at a 10-15x rate) continue to include growth as a standard practice across the company.

 As Barbato would say, prioritization is key.
 When someone proposes an idea, it’s always worthwhile to look to its growth potential — assessing metrics like numbers of users, amount of usage, revenue history and trajectory, and general volume to TOFU channels.
 Then look at the growth stack aspect of things.
 Any project they take on will require the product team to have proper instrumentation/integration with all of their core tools.